-Installing the add-in
+Installing the add-on

 - 1. Close all open instances of Visual Studio. - 2.
 Run RumbaDevelopersEditionVisualStudioAddIn.msi and follow the instructions in the Setup wizard. - 3.
-When prompted, select at least one version of the RDE Add-In for Visual Studio.
+When prompted, select at least one version of the RDE Add-On for Visual Studio.